 - The teacher/Director reserves the right to exclude a child from class if she thinks he/she is infectious.

-Many of the students in our toddler and three year old program are either getting ready to toilet train or are already working toward wearing big boy/girl underpants.
+Many of the students in our 2 (two) and 3 (three) year old program are either getting ready to toilet train or are already working toward wearing big boy/girl underpants.
 It is not uncommon that one of our children will have a bowel movement while in school.

 It is our policy not to embarrass this child or call any undue attention.
 We immediately phone the parent to arrange for them to come to diaper their child.
 Our teachers and aides do not change diapers.